pingidentity-developers-experience/ping-oidc-client-sdk/.github/CONTRIBUTING.md

 - We prefer signed commits in support of non-repudiation, but do not enforce it since we don't control your environment or internal business requirements.
 See the reference documentation below.
 - Commit messages should be concise but clear.
 When relevant, reference an issue number.

+## Pull Requests
+- tk

 ## Issues
 - Use the standard [Issues](https://github.com/pingidentity-developers-experience/ping-oidc-client-sdk/issues) page to report any findings.
 - Use labels.
   - We created a `security` label for findings that are a potential vulnerability, or the issue puts security at risk, or if you made a security enhancement.
-This can be combined with related labels, such as `bug` or `enahncement`.
+This can be combined with related labels, such as `bug` or `enhancement`.
 - Titles should be concise but clear.
 - The comment section should include steps to reproduce, expected and actual behavior.

-## Pull Requests
+## Community Expectations
-- tk
+- Be professional.
+- Remember, the world can see your work and comments.
+- "All your code are belong to us."

 ## Reference Documentation
 - [Signed Commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)